-In an effort to limit the use of items that disrupt the educational process, the McClusky Public Schools have adopted a policy regulating the use of electronic devices in the school buildings during the school day.
-Electronic devices including, but not limited to: lasers, radios, recorders, tape players, pagers, beepers, CD players, MP3 players, portable gaming devices, cameras, electronic games and other electronic devices are to be turned off upon entering the school building, kept out of sight, and not used during school hours.
+In an effort to limit the use of items that disrupt the educational process, the McClusky-Goodrich Public Schools have adopted a policy prohibiting the use of electronic devices in the school buildings during the school day unless given explicit permission by a school official.
+Electronic devices including, but not limited to: cell phones, lasers, radios, recorders, tape players, pagers, beepers, CD players, MP3 players, portable gaming devices, cameras, electronic games and other electronic devices, including earbuds and headphones, or the like are to be turned off upon entering the school building, kept out of sight, and not used during school hours.
 The school district will not be responsible for loss, damage, or theft of any electronic devices brought to school.
-If any electronic devices are used without staff permission or in violation of the Acceptable Use Policy or Cell Phone Policy during school hours will be confiscated.
+If any electronic devices are used during school hours without staff permission, the student is in violation of the Acceptable Use Policy / Cell Phone Policy and the device will be confiscated.

-- On the first violation, students may retrieve the item from the teacher at the end of the period. - On the second violation, students will be allowed to pick up their item at the office at the end of the school day and will also receive detention. - On a third violation, the item will be returned only to parents and the student will receive detention. - Continued violations will result in detention and could result in suspension, or even expulsion.
-Administration when deemed appropriate may grant exceptions.
+• On the first violation, students may retrieve the item from the teacher at the end of the period and the violation will be entered into PowerSchool.

+- On the second violation, students will be allowed to pick up their item at the office at the end of the school day, will also receive detention and parents will be notified. - On a third and subsequent violations, the item will be returned only to parents and the student will receive detention which must be served within 3 days of the infraction.
+Failure to serve the detention will result in additional consequences at the administration's discretion.